open-api-spex/open_api_spex/README.md

 There is a new, experimental Operation spec API that has the same lightweight syntax as the ExDoc-based API, but without the potentially breaking issue described in [issue #242](https://github.com/open-api-spex/open_api_spex/issues/242).
-This new API is described in the `OpenApiSpex.OperationDsl` docs.
+This new API is described in the `OpenApiSpex.ControllerSpecs` docs.

 ### Schemas